prabhatjoshi321/cyberblog.ml/_posts/2022-02-18-Setup Openvpn on GCP.md

 ### Setup a GCP cloud Instance

-* Create a GCP cloud instance and open your preferred port by going into the firewall and setting up the Inbound rules for that port.
+* Create a GCP cloud instance and open the preferred port by going into the firewall and setting up the Inbound rules for that port.
 * The preferred port is UDP port 1194 as it is the default used by the openvpn server.
 * If you plan to go with your own choice of ports, remember it as it will be used later.